keyboardpartner/HX3/LATEST/readme.md

 * Complete update ZIPs for most common HX3 instruments
 * Fixed several minor bugs in HX3 Remote in HX3 Flash
 * Last changes to Firmware #3.9
 * HX3 Flash now uses configuration file "hx3_flash_config.ini" which describes files and parameters to change/update.
+See comments in one of the INI text files for principle.
-* Lesie(R) default file name change to "rotary"
+* Leslie(R) default file name changed to "_rotary"
 This text file may be customized by OEMs for their instruments and given to customers as complete package.